HaxeFoundation/nekovm.org/www/pages/doc/nxml.md

 ## File Position

-The additional attribute `p` can be placed on every NXML node in order to specify from which original file and line the expression is generated.
+The additional attribute `p` can be placed on every NXML node in order to specify the original file and line the expression is generated from.
 For example `<i v="33" p="myfile.l:478"/>` is the integer 33 referenced in `myfile.l` at line 478.

 When encountered, such position is stored and remains valid for all NXML nodes.
 For example, `<nxml><i v="33" p="myfile.l:478"/><i v="34"/></nxml>` is listing two integers from `myfile.l`, both at line 478.